Do full moons really affect people? And how does a supermoon affect humans?

 Lunar astronomy explicitly indicated that Moon’s gravitational pull’s repression brings about social tension, disharmony, and even bizarre results.

 Furthermore, another study looked at data over five years from police records in Florida.
-It showed an increase in cases of homicide and aggravated assault around full moons.
+It showed an increase in homicide and aggravated assault cases around full moons.

 Also, another study from the year 1984 proposed that the rate of criminality was expected to rise on nights with a full moon.
 Its authors think this might be because of human tidal waves’ produced by the gravitational pull of the Moon.